84.928 OPERATION REQUIREMENTS; LOCAL REGULATION.

 exercising official duties or powers.

-(h) A person shall not operate a class 1 all-terrain vehicle within the public road right-of-way
+(i) A person shall not operate an all-terrain vehicle within the public road right-of-way of

 one-half hour before sunrise, except on the right-hand side of the right-of-way and in the same